 (even when speed limit signs display a higher limit).

 A driver progressing more than one licence class will require a learner licence with the exception of those moving from a C Class (car) licence to a MR Class (Medium Rigid) licence.

 You will need to pass a heavy vehicle knowledge test prior to a competency test or final competency assessment.
+The knowledge test is valid for 6 months.

-A learner licence is valid for the same time as your normal licence (they will expire at the same time).
 If you renew your normal licence, your heavy vehicle learner licence will also be renewed upon successful completion of a heavy vehicle road rules knowledge test.